ananas-block/arkworks-groth16-blst-verification/README.md

 The filecoin team has created [blstrs](https://github.com/filecoin-project/blstrs) a rust wrapper library around blst rust bindings which is simpler to use.

-##blst functions and datatypes used in onchain part
+## blst functions and datatypes used in onchain part
-- Pairing (including methods)
+- Pairing (including methods: new, raw_aggregate, as_fp12)
 - blst_fp12 (including methods)
 - blst_p1_mult
 - blst_p1_to_affine